Fully local Reshetikhin-Turaev theories: Spherical structures and canonical orientations

-\begin{proof}[Proof of Theorem~\ref{spherical}] Orientability of~$F$ and its regular module allows us to draw the two isomorphic pictures in Figure~\ref{spherfig} for the left and right trace of an object~$x\in F$ exhibiting the sphericality condition \cite[Def.~4.7.14]{egno}.
-The theory~$\cT_F$ is applied to the solid ball, with the regular boundary, and a self-defect boundary loop labeled by~$x$.
+\begin{proof}[Proof of Theorem~\ref{canonical}.v] We know that $\mu(F)=1$ (Theorem~\ref{mudef}).
+We cannot have $\beta_{z,z}=\pm i$ in the center of~$F$ ($z$ acts centrally on one of the fusion subcategories~$\vect^\otimes$ or $\vect\oplus \vect z$ of $F$), and the statement reduces to the observation following Definition~\ref{defcan}: the value of~$\mu(F)^{1/4}$ must match the self-braiding $\pm1$ of $z$.
+Note also that $\beta_{z,z} =-1$ prevents~$z$ from mapping to $\mathbf{1}$ in any fusion category Morita equivalent to $F$. \end{proof}

+\begin{proof}[Proof of Theorem~\ref{spherical}] Figure~\ref{spherfig} depicts the solid ball, to which we apply the theory~$\cT_F$, with regular boundary condition and a self-defect boundary loop labeled by an object~$x\in F$.
+This computes the left and right traces of $x$, and their equality for all~$x$ is the sphericality condition, \cite[Def.~4.7.14]{egno}.
+The orientability of~$F$ and its regular module ensures the isomorphism of the two pictures by rotating one of the spheres.

 Conversely, as shown by Turaev \cite{tur} and M\"uger \cite{mug2}, a spherical structure on~$F$ leads to a modular structure on $Z(F)$.
-The canonical orientation then gives~$F$ a preferred piovotal structure.
-Any other one differs from it by a tensor automorphisms of $\mathrm{Id}_F$, which is the double-braiding~$W(z)$ of \eqref{dblbraid} with a unique invertible $z\in \iota^{-1} (\mathbf{1})\in Z(F)$.
-When relating spherical structures, this $z$ must have order~$2$, so the original spherical structure must be among the ones thus obtained. \end{proof}
+The canonical orientation then gives~$F$ a preferred pivotal structure.
+Any other pivotal structure differs from it by a tensor automorphism of $\mathrm{Id}_F$: this is realized by the double-braiding~$W(z)$ of \eqref{dblbraid} with a unique invertible $z\in \iota^{-1} (\mathbf{1})\in Z(F)$.
+When relating spherical structures, equality of left and right traces must be preserved, and this forces~$z$ to have order~$2$.
+The original spherical structure must then come from one of our changes from the canonical $p_1$-orientation. \end{proof}